kmayerpatel/a1-gradebook-starter/README.md

 This assignment is intended to warm up your Java programming skills.
 It does not exercise any object-oriented programming concepts.
 You can (and should) simply use static public class functions and local variables.
 It will, however, exercise basic programming constructs such as loops and conditional execution and require you to use arrays for at least one part.

 The assignment is in three parts that are in increasing level of difficulty called A1Novice, A1Adept, and A1Jedi.
-In all three parts, I will provide a class with a main method that creates an input Scanner object (the use of which will be demonstrated in class and described below).
+In all three parts, the starter code provides a class with a main method that creates an input Scanner object (the use of which will be demonstrated in class and described below).

 You are responsible, in each case, for adding code to read input from the console in a specific format, use those inputs to calculate and produce output to the console using System.out (see http://docs.oracle.com/javase/10/docs/api/java/io/PrintStream.html for its documentation).